scripting-drafts/Conversational-Bot/README.md

 # Reddit-Deep-Learning
-Source of semantic trees to input to a RNN
+Source of semantic trees to input to a LSTM

 Under development